Design map-based visualizations

 You need to make a static planning map for hospital leadership that clearly communicates where there are large and small concentrations of lead poisoning cases.
 Of course, you still must do so in a way that protects the privacy of individuals.
 In this case, leadership is concerned about the actual numbers of cases within their service area because they need to ensure that they allocate specialists and coordinate the care program resources.

 To do this, you'll make a cluster map.
 The technique of feature clustering works by grouping the clusters of points within an area and displaying a graduated symbol that shows the number of grouped points represented by that cluster.
-This is recommended when you want to show exact numbers at different scales, and you do not need or want to share the individual point locations.
+This method is recommended when you want to show exact numbers at different scales, and you do not need or want to share the individual point locations.

 Clustering option

-Yes on the Clustering dialog box
+Yes button in the Clustering window

 Clustered points symbology